Hoag Memorial Hospital Hoag Addiction Treatment Center

 Hoag Memorial Hospital Hoag Addiction Treatment Center - Newport Beach, CA

-Hoag Memorial Hospital Hoag Addiction Treatment Center is an addiction and mental health treatment center located at 1 Hoag Drive in the 92658 zip code in Newport Beach, CA. It is operated by a private non-profit organization.
-Hoag Memorial Hospital Hoag Addiction Treatment Center provides suboxone prescription, administers naltrexone and relapse prevention from naltrexone.
-Some of the treatment approaches used by Hoag Memorial Hospital Hoag Addiction Treatment Center include 12 step rehabilitation, counseling for trauma victims and relapse prevention treatment.
-Hoag Memorial Hospital Hoag Addiction Treatment Center also specializes in detox services and offers residential benzodiazepines detoxification, inpatient alcohol detox and methamphetamines detoxification.
-Hoag Memorial Hospital Hoag Addiction Treatment Center provides regular outpatient treatment, inpatient hospital addiction treatment and outpatient methadone/buprenorphine or naltrexone treatment.
-It also provides residential treatment for substance abuse and inpatient detoxification.
+Hoag Memorial Hospital Hoag Addiction Treatment Center is a mental health and substance abuse treatment facility located at 1 Hoag Drive in the 92658 zip code in Newport Beach, CA. It is operated by a private non-profit organization.
+Hoag Memorial Hospital Hoag Addiction Treatment Center provides relapse prevention from naltrexone, suboxone prescription and naltrexone administration.
+Some of the treatment approaches used by Hoag Memorial Hospital Hoag Addiction Treatment Center include rational emotive behavioral therapy, 12-step rehab and relapse prevention treatment.
+Hoag Memorial Hospital Hoag Addiction Treatment Center also specializes in detox services and offers residential benzodiazepines detoxification, inpatient alcohol detox and inpatient opioid detoxification.
+Hoag Memorial Hospital Hoag Addiction Treatment Center provides hospital inpatient rehab, 90 day inpatient rehab and hospital inpatient detoxification.
+It also provides residential substance abuse treatment and inpatient detox.

 Address: 1 Hoag Drive, Newport Beach, CA 92658